alexlevn/nf_info_blog/content/blog/create-multi-websites-server-in-one-droplet-digitalocean/index.md

 ---
 title: How to create multi websites server in vps Digital Ocean
-date: "2020-04-04T07:16:00.284Z"
+date: '2020-04-04T07:16:00.284Z'
-description: "Step by step from scratch to create a multi websites apache server in 1 droplet."
+description: 'Step by step from scratch to create a multi websites apache server in 1 droplet.'
+hidden: false
 ---

 If you do not have an account, you can register an account through the ref [link](https://m.do.co/c/a5600c1fbe6e) <3.
 If you have already , continue down the steps below.